 Bartender Ashley Rosé of Craft & Cocktails created a wintry cranberry sour based on the Paper Plane, a classic aperitivo that combines bourbon, amaro, Aperol, and lemon juice.
 Cranberry syrup gives it nice tang (and makes it pink) while one egg white creates requisite frothiness.
 Rosé adds whole berries, edible flowers, and a miniature folded-paper plane as a festive garnish.

-This package of 200 edible flowers contains blossoms that range in size (no bigger than a quarter) and flavor (from sweet and tangy to citrusy and earthy) that guarantee your next signature cocktail is both sublimely beautiful and, well, good enough to eat.
+Pick up a package of edible flowers to guarantee your next signature cocktail is both sublimely beautiful and, well, good enough to eat.

 Aged Eggnog Cocktail

 This ain't your grandma's nog.
 Aida Mollenkamp, of Salt & Wind, adapted her aged eggnog recipe from the now-defunct CHOW Magazine, to create a lighter, not-too-sweet version of this holiday classic.
 You'll taste all the usual suspects—Irish whiskey, dark rum, Cognac—and wait until you're just about to serve it to whip in the egg whites and heavy cream.
 To properly age, she suggests making a batch on or around Thanksgiving and simply leaving in the back of your refrigerator until Christmastime.

 Ice, Ice Baby

 Yes, you can recreate those fancy-schmancy, perfectly-formed cubes they serve in hoity-toity bars.
 A silicone ice mold keeps them odor-free (especially if it comes with a handy lid that slides over the top).
 Bonus: you can stack things on top of it, too, without marring the frozen goodness inside.